Everyone's using it. Most are using it wrong.

 Start with a $20/month subscription for one person and measure what it saves.

-If it saves two hours a month, it's already paid for itself many times over.
+If it saves even an hour a month, it's already paid for itself.

 Want to know what AI could do for your business specifically?